Jess Polin had waited long enough.

 — Andrew Robinson (@ADRobinson3) March 11, 2020

 A three-year starter at Upper Dublin who will be in the starting five for the Cardinals however the 2020-21 PIAA season takes shape, Polin has made her name off long-distance shooting, facilitating, defense and a knack for clutch free throws in big games.
-Last year, the guard averaged 5.3 points per game, 3.6 rebounds, a team-high 5.5 rebounds and 2.1 steals per game and hit 82 percent of her free throws.
+Last year, the guard averaged 5.3 points per game, 3.6 rebounds, a team-high 5.5 assists and 2.1 steals per game and hit 82 percent of her free throws.

 As a freshman, Polin’s even-keeled approach at the foul line was a critical component as the Cardinals captured the 2018 PIAA 6A championship.
 It was that season that also lit the spark to play in college.